 - Mighty Glacier: As Giant-Man, he can tear planes apart, easily smack the likes of Iron Man and War Machine aside, knock out an entire Leviathan by himself with a single punch, and be tough enough that missiles don't even scratch him.
 However, he is noticeably slower and clumsier than normal, leaving him wide open for attacks.

 - Minion Master: On top of his shrinking powers, he can control and speak with ants.
 You might think that's not useful, but then you remember just how many ants there are within a vicinity, and he can call upon all of them.

-- Moment Killer: Cuts the sincere vindication of Hank and Hope reconciling short by hanging a huge, awkward lampshade over the scene and quashes Pym's feeling of elation that Janet might still be rescued from the microverse by making out with Hope right outside his door.
+- Moment Killer: Cuts the sincere vindication of Hank and Hope reconciling short by hanging a huge, awkward lampshade over the scene and quashes Pym's feeling of elation that Janet might still be rescued from the Quantum Realm by making out with Hope right outside his door.